What is an Opportunity Zone?

 Qualified Property: Qualified Opportunity Zone Business Property generally must be originally used, or substantially improved, by the QOF/QOZB.
 Substantial improvement generally means spending $1 to improve property for every $1 that is allocated to the purchase price of the property (excluding land).

-The final regulations also back away from the proposed regulation’s approach to measuring “substantial improvement” on an asset by asset basis, a potentially burdensome methodology, by allowing “substantial improvement” to be measured on an aggregate basis among multiple assets under certain fact patterns.
+The final regulations also allow “substantial improvement” to be measured on an aggregate basis among multiple assets under certain fact patterns.

 Original Use Defined: “Original use” generally means purchasing new or constructing something new.
 The final regulations clarify that “self-constructed” property is treated as QOZB with original use beginning on the day “physical work of a significant nature” begins.